My hobby, not a business

 Vigour

-I quickly learnt that if a bird has a whether tendency to get health problems or good health it will pass it on to future generations.
-I look after my birds as well as possible, if they get something wrong I don;t mind giving them a bit of apple cider vinegar but apart from that no treatment and birds that have been ill aren’t used to breed from.
+I quickly learnt that if a bird has a tendency to get health problems or good health it will pass it on to future generations.
+I look after my birds as well as possible, if they get something wrong I don’t mind giving them a bit of TLC and apple cider vinegar but apart from that no treatment and birds that get ill I don’t use to breed from.
 Hens living to a good old age have long lived offspring.

 Temperament